Registers can be

 Tick "Show in Chart" (option also available in the contextual menu at right click) to plot the values taken by the Register at each Time Step when running the diagram.

-In the example above we are multiplying the Target value.
+In the example above we are multiplying the Target value (the flow of Resources from Source to Pool).
 To obtain this, we used an

 This results in the Target being multiplied by the number of steps that the user interactively changes on the Register during run time.

 💡 Note: for those looking for the deprecated m operator, this method generates the same effect.
 If you need to multiply functions on the Target, then the Origin needs to be a

 passive Register with a formula identical to that of the Target.

 add(a,b) adds the values of a and b

 multiply(a,b) multiplies the values of a and b